Ptsd & Addiction Rehab Program In Florida

 Living with PTSD isn’t easy, but at JourneyPure’s PTSD addiction therapy program in Florida, we help you manage the symptoms so that they eventually become minimal or nonexistent.
 Help is available 24/7 call this number for a free personal consultation for yourself or a loved one 844-551-7016.
 Treatment consists of appropriate therapies like EMDR and cognitive behavioral therapy to help you become stronger than the memories that haunt you.

 Cognitive behavioral therapy can help you reframe the traumatic event so that you feel more in control.
 One of the ways that psychologically resilient people recover quickly from trauma is by feeling that they took an active part in managing it.
 People who feel more in control of a bad situation are less likely to develop PTSD later on.
 Going back in your mind to the situation and reframing it with the help of our therapists may offer you better insights into how you can handle future events.
 You will feel more in control and less anxious and afraid.

 While it sounds unconventional, it works well to help people quickly and effectively change the patterns of thought that keep them locked into PTSD.
-We offer EMDR therapy at 12 Keys as part of your recovery program because so many of our clients have experienced life-changing success from the treatment.
+We offer EMDR therapy as part of your recovery program because so many of our clients have experienced life-changing success from the treatment.

-Our goal at 12 Keys PTSD addiction therapy program in Florida is to make your journey toward recovery as seamless as possible by removing obstacles which otherwise might stand in your way.
+Our goal at our PTSD addiction therapy program in Florida is to make your journey toward recovery as seamless as possible by removing obstacles which otherwise might stand in your way.